 To accurately describe Kush cannabis, we need to separate Kush into two categories — the actual strain of cannabis and the classification.

 As a strain of cannabis, Kush originates from the Hindu Kush mountains — a mountain range that spans Afghanistan and Pakistan.
 Not only are the Hindu Kush mountains a center of cultural and religious significance to Buddhists, but it was a significant source of Cannabis during the height of the “war on drugs” in the 1970s.
 Hindu Kush strains were shipped and smuggled throughout the United States from the early 70s, and these same strains continue to permeate cannabis culture in almost every state in the U.S.

 As a classification, Kush (probably due to the specific strains that were being smuggled to the U.S.) refers to a particular suite of smells, textures, and appearances.
 You can classify cannabis in a few different ways.
 Some people refer to cannabis specifically by the strain.
 Some people choose to identify cannabis by its effect or morphology — like Sativa or Indica.
 And, others choose to classify cannabis by its characteristics using words like Kush, Purple, Haze, etc. that have spawned from popular culture.

-So, Kush is both a strain of marijuana as well as a popular characterization for marijuana.
+So, Kush is both a strain of cannabis as well as a popular characterization for cannabis.